 Leadership and Social Influence

 In-demand leadership skills require several important components.
-You should be willing to step up and take charge and feel comfortable stating your opinions and providing clear direction to others.
-Employers look for high energy and people with the ability to lead others and influence them to follow directions.
-Proof of strong leadership skills is the ability to make things happen, and also to shape the future as the workplace changes.
+You should be willing to step up and take charge, able to feel comfortable stating your opinions and provide clear direction to others.
+Employers look for people with high energy as well as the ability to lead others and influence them to follow directions.
+Strong leadership skills are exhibited by those who can make things happen in the workplace.

 Systems Analysis and Evaluation

 As automation increases across industries, employers need workers who can weigh the costs and benefits of various systems to determine the best one for a particular need.
 You’re valuable if you have this skill.
 If you also possess the ability to determine how the systems will work under a variety of conditions, how to fix problems and how to improve performance — all the better.

 The ability to adapt to changes quickly will be key in 2020, said Kathy Kristof, editor of SideHusl.com.

 “Technology is changing every aspect of our lives, and the change is rapid and ongoing,” she said.
 “That begs for a workforce that can adjust on the fly in both where and how they work.
 People who can adjust to new software, adopt tools that will allow them to work from anywhere, and embrace an environment of lifelong learning are likely to thrive, while those who cling to the way things were done last year — or last week — are not.”